projectcalico/calico/master/getting-started/openstack/upgrade.md

     yum update

 We recommend upgrading the whole distribution as shown here.
-In case you prefer to upgrade particular packages only, those needed for a Calico compute node are the following.
+In case you prefer to upgrade particular packages only, those needed for a {{site.prodname}}
+compute node are the following.

     calico-common